Ordinance proposed for Salina could curb city powers in emergencies

 Korb maintains it may get enough votes to pass.

-“There’s a lot of citizen around here and I think, really all over the United States and all over the world,” said Korb.
-“That feel like some government entities really overreached when it came to infringing on personal liberties.”
+“There’s a lot of citizen around here, and I think really all over the United States and all over the world that feel like some government entities really overreached when it came to infringing on personal liberties,” said Korb.

-Hoppock says he believes COVID restrictions across Kansas and other places left some feeling like their freedoms have been challenged.
-But Hoppock also says the proposed ordinance to restrict the city to enact some ordinances goes too far.
+Hoppock says COVID restrictions across Kansas and other places left some feeling like their freedoms have been challenged.
+But Hoppock also says the proposed ordinance to restrict the city from enacting some ordinances goes too far.

-Hoppock said in times of a large tornado or other natural disaster the city needs to be able enact local ordinances.
-And that includes times when Saline county or the State enact ordinances of their own.
+Hoppock said in times of a large tornado or another natural disaster, the city needs to enact local ordinances.
+And that includes times when Saline County or the state enact ordinances of their own.

-Korb points out still he believes there may be enough votes to get it passed.
+Korb still believes there may be enough votes to get it passed.

 “Regarding government overreach, this is a good place to start,” said Korb.